Gromov hyperbolicity of strongly pseudoconvex almost complex manifolds: Proof of Theorem

-As a classical consequence of the lower estimate of the Kobayashi metric (\ref{eqest}), we obtain the completeness of the metric space $(D,d_{(D,J)})$, which implies, by the Hopf-Rinow Theorem for Finsler metrics, that $(D,d_{(D,J)})$ is geodesic.
-Moreover we have: \begin{prop} The metric spaces $(D,d_{(D,J)})$ and $(D,d)$ are quasi-isometric. \end{prop} The proof of Proposition \ref{prop-quasi} is essentially given by \cite{ba-bo} and remains valid in the almost complex setting.
-For seek of completeness we include the key points of the proof. \begin{proof}[Proof of Proposition \ref{prop-quasi}] Since $(D,d)$ and $(D,g)$ are roughly isometric, it is sufficient to prove that $(D,d_{(D,J)})$ and $(D,g)$ are quasi-isometric, namely that there exists two positive constants $\lambda, c>0$ such that for all $ p,q \in D$
+0,2cm We emphasize that as pointed out in Subsection $1.3$, the existence of such a function $\rho$ is ensured as soon as $D$ is strongly $J$-pseudoconvex.
+As a classical consequence of the lower estimate of the Kobayashi metric (\ref{eqest}), we obtain the completeness of the metric space $(D,d_{(D,J)})$.
+According to the Hopf-Rinow Theorem (see \cite{gr4} p.
+9) the metric space $(D,d_{(D,J)})$ is geodesic.
+Moreover we have: \begin{prop} The metric spaces $(D,d_{(D,J)})$ and $(D,d)$ are quasi-isometric. \end{prop} The proof of Proposition \ref{prop-quasi} is essentially given by \cite{ba-bo} and remains valid in our setting.
+For seek of completeness we include the key steps of the proof. \begin{proof}[Proof of Proposition \ref{prop-quasi}] Since $(D,d)$ and $(D,g)$ are roughly isometric, it is sufficient to prove that $(D,d_{(D,J)})$ and $(D,g)$ are quasi-isometric, namely that there exists two positive constants $\lambda$ and $c$ such that for all $p,q \in D$

 This is obtained by considering various cases depending on the relative positions of $p$ and $q$.